Chiptune

 The two square channels have adjustable duty, which make them great for melodies, and the noise channel is perfect for chip drums, but the wave channel is where you can really create some complex synths.

-Having such hard set limitations with what is available to you really forces you to be as creative as possible, and I really love that about the Game Boy.
+Having such hard set limitations with an environment like this really forces you to be as creative as possible, and I really love that about the Game Boy.
+Plus the portability and form factor of the device means you can comfortably crank out some tunes no matter where you're at!

-Software like LSDJ and mGB and hardware projects like the ArduinoBoy really help to bring the most out of this device.
+Software like LSDJ and mGB + hardware projects like the ArduinoBoy have really helped bring out the full potential of the Gameboy and keep it relevant in the chiptune space for all these years.

 LSDJ